Skip to main content

 Coyote standing on a road (Source: Fabiomichelecapelli via iStockphoto).

 On the side of the road is a deep ditch.
 The driver hopes the animal will run off, but it is not moving.
 The driver will not be able to stop in time.
 Should the driver swerve to avoid hitting the coyote?
 If they do, they might end up harming themselves and their car by going into the ditch.
-Or should they hit the dog?
-If they do, the dog may die, but the person and their car would be okay.
+Or should they hit the coyote?
+If they do, the coyote may die, but the person and their car would be okay.
 What would you do?

 If you think that making a decision like that is hard, imagine trying to create a computer program to do it!
 This is exactly what AI engineers are working on.
-Going back to the example of the dog, do you think that everyone made the same decision as you?
+Going back to the example of the coyote, do you think that everyone made the same decision as you?
 How you made your decision depends on your values.
 In other words, what you think is important.

 Not everyone thinks the same things are important.
 A study of data gathered through MIT’s moral machine proved this.